image-transform-converters/image-transform-converters/README.md

 `Normalised view` is not discussed here as it is a MoBIE feature.

-### Bdv: from Bdv window to the Voxel in the image source
+### BigDataViewer: from canvas to voxel in image source

 If you have the coordinate of a pixel in the BDV window (`canvasPosition`), you can find the corresponding voxel in an image source like this (imglib2 code):